Planning for Howdy Week

 Maximizing Your Experience

-The schedule has been designed to provide a plethora of opportunities to suit students with varying interests.
+The Howdy Week schedule has been designed to provide a plethora of opportunities to suit students with varying interests.
 Whether you're interested in gaming, running, or exploring your future career, we're positive you'll find an event that interests you.

 Transportation